ndgomes/bloqhouse_crud/README.md

 - **R**ead View the list of favorite movies.
 - **U**pdate Modify movie details.
 - **D**elete Remove a movie from the list.
+- Search for a movie in the list.

 ## Technologies Used